farazBhatti/Human-Body-Measurements-using-Computer-Vision/README.md

    `pip install -r requirements.txt` or
    `pip3 install -r requirements.txt`

+## Quick Demo / Inference / Jupyter NoteBook
+A jupyter notebook has been added for those who quickly want to get inference without much hassel.
+Simply change path to your input image.
+Thanks to [Hamza Khalil](https://github.com/hamzakhalil798) for adding this notebook.

 ## Inference
 `python3 inference.py -i <path to Image1> -ht <height in cm>`